shisheng-1/msgraph-sdk-android/docs/opentypes.md

 # Working with Open Types
-The Microsoft Graph SDK for Android allows you to capture, inspect, mutate, and export properties not captured by the SDK's built-in native entity definitions.
+The Microsoft Graph SDK for Android allows you to capture, inspect, modify, and export properties not captured by the SDK's built-in native entity definitions.

 Suppose you have an `EntityType` describing a Vehicle:
 ```xml